michezio/PureDataTools/README.md

 # PureData

-_WORK IN PROGRESS_ A collection of tools, GUIs, FX and other stuff designed for PD Vanilla without external libraries.
+A continuously evolving collection of tools, GUIs, FX and other stuff designed for PD Vanilla with no external library required.

 ## Prerequisites

-* PureData Vanilla 0.47 (no external libraries needed unless explicitly reported)
+* PureData Vanilla 0.46+ (no external libraries needed unless explicitly reported)

 These patches/abstractions have been developed and tested on Windows 7/10 and Ubuntu Linux on Pd Vanilla 0.46 and up.
 I don't know if they work on previous versions or on other operating systems.

 ## Installing

-Most of abstractions don't have dependancies, so you can use each of them by themselves except in few rare cases and it will be notified.
-Many patches depend on more than one abstraction and in that case it will be reported which one.
-Most of the abstractions come with a help patch but not all of them.
+Most of abstractions don't have dependancies, so you can use each of them by themselves except in few rare (where it is explicitly notified).
+Many patches depend on more than one abstraction and in that case it will be reported which one (most likely they are included in the same folder).
+Most of the abstractions come with an help patch.

 To use them simply copy-paste the abstraction (and its dependancies) into you Pd working or search folder, then recall it with its name.
 You can eventually:
 * Put the abstractions into the same folder as the patch that uses them.